beyarkay/masters-thesis/src/02_background.md

 - $B_{j,k}^* = \frac{ \sum^T_{t=1} [y_t = k] \gamma_j(t)}{ \sum^T_{t=1}
   \gamma_j(t) }$

-The above steps can now be repeated until a convergence within some threshold is reached.
+The above steps can now be repeated until either a convergence within some threshold is reached or some set number of iterations have been performed.

-# Support Vector Machines \label{sec:02_svm}
+# Support Vector Machines \label{sec:02-support-vector-machines}

 <!--
-Support Vector Machines \label{sec:02_cusum}
+Support Vector Machines

 High `C` can increase training times: Fan, Rong-En, et al., “LIBLINEAR: A library for large linear classification.”, Journal of machine learning research